we’re shaking tea up near you choose your region

 Fermentation

-Fermentation is known as the oxidation process in tea processing.
-There are 4 main degrees of fermentation, including non-fermented, semi-fermented, fully-fermented, and post-fermented.
-The tea leaves are usually placed in a room with a constant temperature and humidity rate for high performance in fermentation.
-The level of fermentation may lead to variance in tea body color, briskness, and strength.
+Fermentation is the oxidation process that gives tea its characteristic flavor.
+There are four main degrees of fermentation: non-fermented, semi-fermented, fully-fermented, and post-fermented.
+The tea leaves are placed in a room with a constant temperature and humidity level for effective fermentation, the degree of which determines the color, body, and flavor of the tea.

 Fixation